scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 FLASH has a unique architecture which compiles *simulation specific* executables for each new type of run.
-This is aided by an object-oriented-esque inheritance model that is implemented by inspecting the file system directory hierarchy.
+This is aided by an object-oriented-esque inheritance model that is implemented by inspecting the file system directory tree.
 This allows FLASH to compile to faster machine code than a compile-once strategy.
 However it also places a greater importance on the Python build system.